Blog & News

 One of the simplest appetizers to provide for your guests is chips and dip.
 Instead of the ranch or mayonnaise based dips (average of 80 calories per serving) that are prevalent in the potato chip aisle, try making your own dip with a Greek yogurt base (average of 60 calories per serving).
 Homemade hummus is also a healthy, delicious, and vegan-friendly dip.
 It’s also important to choose the right chip.
 This year, try foregoing potato chips (150+ calories per serving) for a vegetable chip (120 calories per serving), or slice raw veggies for a crudité platter.

 First and foremost, we’re not going to tell you to skip the turkey, but stick to cooking it in the oven—not a deep fryer.
-If you’re trying to eat healthy for Thanksgiving, it’s a good idea to forego the dark meat (200 calories per serving) for the white meat without skin (100 calories per serving).
+If you’re trying to eat healthy for Thanksgiving, it’s a good idea to forego the dark meat (200 calories per serving) in favor of the white meat without skin (100 calories per serving).

 Now we’re to the real meat and potatoes of Thanksgiving calories (well, the potatoes at least).
 Rather than preparing candied yams (250 calories per serving), try roasting sweet potatoes (100 calories) instead.
 Sweet potatoes have many vitamins and nutrients in them, so they make an excellent side dish for Thanksgiving.
 Instead of making a green bean casserole (150 calories per serving), try pan-searing your green beans (75 calories per serving).
 Finally, you can cut the calorie count in half by skipping the canned, jellied cranberry sauce and making your own with fresh cranberries and a sugar substitute.